 On Wednesday, a coalition of over 40 homophobic hate groups got together to run an ad in USA Today urging the Boy Scouts of America to continue discriminating against gay people.
 (I'm not sure if "homophobic hate groups" is the preferred term, BTW.
 I think they call themselves "family protection superhero squads" or something.
 Whatever.)

-Looking down the list of "undersigned organizations" in the ad, I'd heard of a few of them.
+Looking down the list of "undersigned organisations" in the ad, I'd heard of a few of them.
 Like the Family Research Council and Concerned Women for America.
-But the majority were new to me and seemed to have been named by picking buzzwords like "family," "America," "foundation," "values," etc. out of a hat.
+But the majority were new to me and seemed to have been named by picking buzzwords like "family", "America", "foundation", "values", etc. out of a hat.

 I decided to call them to try and find out what they're all about.
 Here's a breakdown of what happened: